No discrimination against gays at Sochi Olympics - lawmaker

 Russia has caused considerable controversy in the run up to the Games with an anti-gay propaganda law that critics say curbs the rights of homosexuals.
 It has drawn criticism from the West and rights groups and cast a shadow over Putin's $50-billion showcase event.

-"But of course there's the Olympics and the Charter says no discrimination is allowed, so why should we, the organising and host nation, violate the Olympic Charter?" she asked.
+"But of course there's the Olympics and the Charter says no discrimination is allowed, so why should we, the organizing and host nation, violate the Olympic Charter?" she asked.

 Zhurova, who described herself as "very tolerant" and who voted for the "gay propaganda" ban in parliament, said: "Everything will be absolutely fine, peaceful, there was never any problem for gays or (lesbian) girls at any Olympics and there will be none this time either."